Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Grow Black-Eyed Susan Vines From Seed

 You can direct sow your seeds in your garden in the spring when they soil has warmed to 60⁰F.
 Install your support system where you intend to grow your vines.
 The reason you would want to direct sow the seeds in your garden is that the plants do not transplant well because they don’t like having their roots disturbed.
 Plant the seeds ¼ inch deep around the support.
 Germination should occur in 2 to 3 weeks.
 I always keep an eye on any vines I am growing to make sure that they are able to climb the support.
 Sometimes I have to give them a little help by guiding them to the support.
 Occasionally I even loosely tie the vines to the support using string which I remove later.

 You can also start your seeds indoors.
 It’s best to use biodegradable containers such as peat pots because black-eyed Susan vines do not like their roots disturbed.
-Using a peat pot allows you to transplant your seedlings into your garden without disturbing the roots.
+Using a peat pot allows you to transplant your seedlings, pot and all, into your garden without disturbing the roots.
 The pot will gradually break down during the growing season and add nutrients to the soil.

 After pre-soaking your seeds, fill your peat pots with soil and plant your seeds ¼ inch deep 6 to 8 weeks before your last frost.
 Keep the soil moist.
 Germination should occur in 2 to 3 weeks.
 You can plant your seedlings in your garden after all danger of frost has passed and night time temperatures are consistently above 50⁰F.
 Be sure to install your supports before you plant your seedlings.
 If you plant your seedlings first and then try to install your supports, you will risk damaging your plants.